The Arts at Flinders provides students with diverse 21st century learning opportunities to build capabilities for their future world of work.

 Learning in the Creative Arts prepares students to be significant producers and informed consumers of culture.
 Flinders is committed to offering our students a well-rounded education through the curriculum and co-curricular opportunities, which includes curriculum offerings in Drama, Visual Arts, Music and Film, TV and New Media.

-The Flinders Drama program engages students in imaginative meaning-making processes.
+Flinders' Secondary School Drama Curriculum program engages students in imaginative meaning-making processes.
 Students use a range of artistic skills as they make and respond to dramatic works.

-Our state-of-the-art Performance Centre provides our students with an impressive facility to test their ideas and grow their confidence.
+The state-of-the-art Flinders Performance Centre provides our students with an impressive professional facility to test their ideas and grow their confidence.

 At Flinders, Visual Art is an approach involving complex thinking and diverse making.
 It is vital to student learning across the curriculum and to making sense of our lives.

 Visual Art provides an intellectually and emotionally stimulating space for ideas to grow, connections to be explored and personal, collective and global experiences to be challenged.

 Our students engage in personal and collaborative artmaking experiences that provide choices in a wide variety of forms and media.
 Our aim is for each student to develop unique, creative artworks that effectively communicate thoughtful and sensitive conceptual orientations.

 Our annual Flinders Art Expo in Term 4 provides an opportunity for our College community to celebrate our students’ creativity and ideas and be inspired by their diverse works.